brodybayley/wikimap/plan/user-stories.md

 * Given that I am an authenticated user, when I create a map, I want it to be successfully added to the database of maps

-* As a user, I want to be able to click on a map point and view the title, description and image because I want to see the map point details
+* As a guest, I want to be able to click on a map point and view the title, description and image because I want to see the map point details

 * As a user, I want to be able to favourite a map because I want to add it to my profile

+* As a user, I don't want other users to delete map or pins that I created, because they belong to me

 ## Nice to Haves